 Students are automatically enrolled in the course when they enroll through the University course registration system.
 Students will not have to self-enroll in Canvas courses.

 In Canvas, you can manually cross-list sections, meaning that you can have multiple sections of the same course in one Canvas classroom.
 This allows you to use only one course for content and instruction, rather than multiple Canvas classrooms.
-UW Seattle has outlined this process here:
+Our tutorial for combining courses will take you through this process.